 Smidt went back to United and asked what could be done.
 The replacement flights that United offered her were quite expensive.

 And then, as the Smidts were considering their options, it seemed that the universe was conspiring against them.
-Smidt’s husband learned from his doctor that he was not medically approved for such a lengthy flight at this time.
+Smidt’s husband learned from his doctor that he was not medically approved for such a long flight at this time.

 So for now, their special trip will be shelved.